 This morning at 10:00hrs depart on the Hurtigruten vessel to Bergen.
 (Your vessel arrives in Trondheim at 06:30hrs and is ready for boarding shortly afterward).
 Enjoy the spectacular views of the many islands, islets, mountains and rocky shores as the vessel cruises along the coast.
 Overnight, buffet dinner and breakfast on board, with accommodation in an outside cabin.

 On arrival in Bergen disembark and make your own way to your hotel for the night.
 Bergen is a lively city beautifully situated on the fjord & surrounded by 7 mountains, with a long history as a Hanseatic trading port.Walk along Bryygen, the historic old wharf area with timbered houses, formerly the homes and warehouses of wealthy merchants, explore the fish and flowers markets and enjoy a meal in one of the many cafes and restaurants of this lovely historic Hanseatic town.
 And make sure you take the funicular ride up to Mt Fløien for a panoramic view of Bergen and its surroundings.
 Overnight and breakfast at Hotel Augustin or similar.

 Day 6 DEPARTURE

 Arrangements end after breakfast.

-Includes: Overnight and breakfast at the above mentioned hotels or similar; overnight Hurtigruten vessel from Trondheim to Bergen in outside cabin including breakfast ; train with seat reservation 2nd class.
+Includes: 4 nights accommodation with daily breakfast at the above mentioned hotels or similar; 1 night onboard Hurtigruten vessel from Trondheim to Bergen in outside cabin with private facilities including breakfast ; train with seat reservation 2nd class Oslo-Trondheim.

 Nordic Travel is 100% Australian owned and operated.